amazinglyl/Spring-Boot-REST-API-Angular-twitter/README.md

 ## Angular Frontent + SpringBoot (Java) Backend
 This is mini Twitter project including frontend and backend.
 Frontend is based on Agular while backend is REST service based on SrpingBoot.
-The function includes registration, login, authentication and authorization, tweet post and delete, comment, like, follow, hot tweets, cache CRUD, CORS access, and new tweet notification.
+The features includes registration, login, authentication and authorization, tweet post and delete, comment, like, follow, hot tweets, cache CRUD, CORS access, and new tweet notification.

 ### Technology Stack
 Component         | Technology